-- (c) Part-time faculty; and

-- (d) Classified employees.

-- (2) A recommendation on whether a different method of data tracking would improve the ability of the Legislative Assembly to obtain the most precise and relevant data on staffing ratios without placing undue financial burdens on public universities.

 - 410.614.
 (1) Notwithstanding ORS 243.650 [(19) and (20)] (18) and (19), the Home Care Commission shall be considered a public employer and home care workers shall be considered public employees governed by ORS 243.650 to 243.782. - (2) Home care workers have the right to form, join and participate in the activities of labor organizations of their own choosing for the purpose of representation and collective bargaining with the commission on matters concerning employment relations.
-These rights shall be exercised in accordance with the rights granted to public employees with mediation and interest arbitration under ORS 243.742 as the method of concluding the collective bargaining process. - (3) Home care workers are not public employees with respect to the Public Employees Retirement System, the Oregon Public Service Retirement Plan or the Public Employees' Benefit Board. - (4) Home care workers do not have the right to strike.
+These rights shall be exercised in accordance with the rights granted to public employees with mediation and interest arbitration under ORS 243.742 as the method of concluding the collective bargaining process. - (3) Home care workers are not public employees with respect to the Public Employees Retirement System, the Oregon Public Service Retirement Plan or the Public Employees' Benefit Board. - (4) Home care workers do not have the right to strike. - SECTION 19.
+ORS 410.614, as amended by section 16, chapter 75, Oregon Laws 2018, is amended to read: - 410.614.
+(1) Notwithstanding ORS 243.650 [(19) and (20)] (18) and (19), the Home Care Commission shall be considered a public employer and home care workers and personal support workers shall be considered public employees governed by ORS 243.650 to 243.782. - (2) Home care workers and personal support workers have the right to form, join and participate in the activities of labor organizations of their own choosing for the purpose of representation and collective bargaining with the commission on matters concerning employment relations.
+These rights shall be exercised in accordance with the rights granted to public employees with mediation and interest arbitration under ORS 243.742 as the method of concluding the collective bargaining process. - (3) Home care workers and personal support workers are not public employees with respect to the Public Employees Retirement System, the Oregon Public Service Retirement Plan or the Public Employees' Benefit Board. - (4) Home care workers and personal support workers do not have the right to strike.